tamagochi-descompuesto1/tamagochi-descompuesto1/README.md

 # Hello there 🌃, I'm Israel
 Formerly known as [tamagochi-descompuesto](https://github.com/tamagochi-descompuesto).
 Same guy, new account, old repos still live over there.

-I like teaching computers to understand language (NLP), poking at AI for fun and writing code in whatever language the problem demands *(which 90% of the time turns out to be Python, funny how that keeps happening)*.
+I like teaching people and computers to understand language, poking at AI for fun and writing code in whatever language the problem demands *(which 90% of the time turns out to be Python, funny how that keeps happening)*.

 Fast learner, slow Red Bull drinker.